4 Simple Steps to Stop Process Problems in Their Tracks

 Not only does this help optimize your process, it helps your team’s overall morale too.
 They’ll know you see the problems they’re facing — and that you’re working to fix them.

-I know how frustrating process problems can be.
-But I also know they’re fixable.
+We know how frustrating process problems can be.
+But they’re fixable.
 If any of these red flags and frustrations sound familiar, now’s the time to give your processes a good, hard look.
 You and your team will be better for it.

 Has your team recently dealt with process problems?
 What signs tipped you off, and how did you fix the issues?
 Share your stories in the comments!